Reviving A Comatose Economy

 A Comatose Economy

 The economic situation is truly unique.
 This is not a typical business-cycle slowdown.
 It is not correct to even refer to it as a slowdown.
-It is a deliberately induced near lock-down of the US economy to meet the public health objectives.
+It is a deliberate lock-down of the US economy to meet the public health objectives.
 A comatose state is being induced in the economy in the hopes of preserving it.

 The stimulus package is a misnomer for we are not even aiming to stimulate the economy and jump-starting demand.
 On the contrary, we are pulling labor out of the economy to bring it to a halt.
-This is more aptly described as an economic preservation package to raise the probability for businesses and employees to survive and tide-over the near-term disruption from a hibernating economy.
+This is more aptly described as an economy preservation package to raise the probability for businesses and employees to survive and tide-over the near-term disruption from a hibernating economy.
 If successful, then hopefully most of the small-to-medium size businesses and large corporations will avoid bankruptcies and, very important, people will have jobs to return to eventually.
 This is critical to preserving the economic fabric and ensuring a robust recovery down-the-road.

 A $22 trillion economy will need this $2 trillion support package to maintain it in an idling state.
 The amount of fiscal funding washing into the economy will greatly assist in preserving a major portion of our ability to bounce-back.
 Even though the support benefits cannot make businesses and people completely whole, they do soften the blow.
 Also, the safety net is broad with expanded and extended unemployment insurance at 100% of lost wages.
-But it's also quite likely that with every passing month the need for additional packages will rise.
+But it's also quite likely that with every passing month in lockdown the need for additional packages will rise.

 The economic numbers are going to be bad.
 That's obvious.
 Unemployment claims last week were the highest in recorded history.
 The unemployment rate will be sharply higher, perhaps even in double digits already for March.
 In 2017, the Bureau of Labor estimated over 80 million workers as being paid at hourly rates.
 This represented over 58% of the workforce.
 Needless to say, this pool is under tremendous stress and that will be reflected in the numbers.